RyderReed15/JSON--/README.md

 A relatively decent JSON parser I wrote in a single day.

-Can parse some malformed JSON
+Is able to parse some types of malformed JSON

 # Parser